benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- Then there are decisions about how you wanna manage your state
+- Then there are decisions about how you wanna manage your application state
-- Do you wanna just use `setState()` from React API that I showed earlier
+- Do you wanna just use `setState()` from the React API that I showed earlier
 - How about Redux?
 That's super popular
 - There's MobX too!